Optimize Your ROI: 7 Easy Tips to Start

 - Ad schedule — are weekdays more valuable than weekends?
 What about nights versus mornings?

 - Bid objectives — make sure these match your goal; for example, in Facebook, if you need to increase site traffic use the “Traffic” objective optimized for “link clicks.”

-- When you get charged — in Facebook, the default is impressions, but you can change that to get charged per click for certain campaigns (pay for results, not views).
+- Charging schedule — in Facebook, the default is impressions, but you can change that to get charged per click for certain campaigns (pay for results, not views).